Natural disaster: Wildfires

 Wildfires are large fires which often start in wildland areas.
 Common causes include lightning and drought but wildfires may also be started by human negligence or arson.
 They can spread to populated areas and thus be a threat to humans and property, as well as wildlife.
-Notable wildfires include the 1871 Peshtigo Fire in the United States, which killed at least 1700 people, and the 2009 Victorian bushfires in Australia.
+One example for a notable wildfire is the 1871 Peshtigo Fire in the United States, which killed at least 1700 people.
+Another one is the 2009 Victorian bushfires in Australia (collectively known as "Black Saturday bushfires").
+In that year, a summer heat wave in Victoria, Australia, created conditions which fueled the massive bushfires in 2009.
+Melbourne experienced three days in a row of temperatures exceeding 40 °C (104 °F), with some regional areas sweltering through much higher temperatures.